 Use CASE instead of UPDATE

-- Although using UPDATE is a natural form which seems logical, many developers overlook on it and also it is easy to spot.
+- Although using UPDATE is a natural form that seems logical, many developers overlook it and also it is easy to spot.

 - Hence, performance is not hindered.